mchion/reddit_ELT_pipeline/README.md

   | s_title | post title |
   | s_time | post timestamp |

-The schema is
+- **Scalability**: If our data batches were larger, we would want to use something like Spark Streaming

 ## Data Transformation

-Once the data is loaded into our BigQuery data warehouse, we use SQL and pandas to transform the data into what we want
+Once the data is loaded into our BigQuery data warehouse, we use SQL and pandas to transform the data into what we want.
+This gives us more flexibility in the end.

 ## Data Visualization